quotientprovers/cion/README.md

     _st2 = LAND3(gy->key < gk, !gx->del, gx->next == gy);
 ```

-   * As a series of choices:
+   3.3.
+As a series of choices:
 ```
 void __choice() { ... } // see bench/listset3.c
 ```

+4. The C file must also define the initial state.
+This is configured in `get_init_stmts` in `src/aut.ml`.

-4. Currently, Ultimate assumes that uninitialized fields are 0.
+5. Currently, Ultimate assumes that uninitialized fields are 0.
 However, we want them to be nondeterministic.
 Therefore you must also update `src/aut.ml` function `get_init_stmts` to specify which variables should be nondeterministically assigned.
 In the future this should be replaced with an Ultimate configuration flag.